A Note to 2023-2024 Applicants

-Our goal is to provide an equitable, safe and interview season for applicants.
-Every student and program across the country has been impacted by the Covid-19 pandemic.
-We are dedicated to a virtual interview season and support the recommendations by the Council on Resident Education in Obstetrics and Gynecology (CREOG) and the Association of Professors of Gynecology and Obstetrics (APGO) for the 2021-2022 obstetrics and gynecology residency application cycle.
+Our goal is to provide an equitable interview season for applicants.
+We are dedicated to a virtual interview season as recommendations by the Council on Resident Education in Obstetrics and Gynecology (CREOG) and the Association of Professors of Gynecology and Obstetrics (APGO) for the 2023-2024 obstetrics and gynecology residency application cycle.
 This includes the following:

-- Limit program interview invitations to the number of interview slots available
+- Program interview invitations limited to the number of interview slots available

 - Allow 48 hours after an interview invitation for the applicant to accept or decline.
-If no response after 48 hours the spot will be offered to the next applicant
+If there is no response after 48 hours, the spot will be offered to the next applicant.

 - Commit to a completely virtual interview season for all applicants, including local students.

 We support CREOG/APGO and believe that virtual interviews promote equity of opportunity regardless of geographic location or financial means.
-For this reason, our program will not hold or support in-person events.
 We require annual implicit bias training for every member of our selection committee and remain committed to our tradition of holistic review.
 We have a highly competitive program and deeply value diversity and reflecting our local community.

 Our mission is to train compassionate, skilled, and socially responsible obstetricians and gynecologists who practice thoughtful evidence-based medicine.
 Our program strives to advance women’s health care and health equity through advocacy, research, quality improvement, community outreach and the intentional recruitment and retention of under-represented minority physicians in medicine.
-We are dedicated to providing excellent care to the diverse Oakland community and to engaging in ongoing struggles for reproductive and social justice.
+We are dedicated to providing excellent care to the diverse Oakland community and to engaging in the active pursuit of reproductive and social justice.

 Kaiser Permanente Oakland attracts applicants who are looking for a combination of superb academic training in clinical medicine and surgery, a diverse community of colleagues and patients and a nurturing learning environment.
 We are committed to offering an experience that is challenging and supportive and a curriculum that is balanced and focused on individual pursuits.
 Our goal is to create a broad skill set that prepares our graduates to provide outstanding health care and pursue life-long professional growth.